Dental Career

 As a dentist or dental clinician, you may fancy yourself as a pretty organized person.
 But does your brand of organization work for everyone?
 When building systems for your team to implement, here are a few key points to keep in mind:

 • Simple – Systems should be easy to understand and follow.
 Complex systems with extra steps or needless small details will fall by the wayside.
-After all, it’s hard to work with a system that doesn’t make sense!
+After all, working with a system that doesn’t make sense is hard!
 And what may seem obvious to you may be extremely obtuse to another person.
 Eliminate extra steps wherever possible!

 • Convenient – By the end of the workday, your staff has probably logged their 10,000 steps and then some.
-Every extra step and wasted movement cuts into their appointment time and their energy.
-Conveniently placed receptacles for dirty laundry, used instruments, or completed paperwork may be all it takes to help keep your team organized.
+Every extra step and wasted movement cuts into their appointment time and energy.
+Conveniently placed receptacles for dirty laundry, used instruments, or personal protective equipment (PPE) may be all it takes to help keep your team organized.
 Be sure each system is as convenient as possible to prevent skipped steps!

 • Sufficient – An efficient system should guarantee that there is enough of everything.
 That means enough materials where they’re needed, when they’re needed.
-It also means sufficient time to complete the system and stay on top of it!
-Sufficient systems are self-sustaining systems, which help prevent breakdown over time.
+It also means sufficient time to complete and stay on top of the system!
+Sufficient systems are self-sustaining systems that help prevent breakdown over time.

-• Adaptable – Your systems should never be set in stone.
-A truly efficient system can grow and evolve over time as weaknesses become apparent.
+• Adaptable – Never set your systems in stone.
+A truly efficient system can grow and evolve as weaknesses become apparent.
 While you might like things done a certain way, try to stay flexible and consider input from your team.
-It might seem unnecessary to you but could make all the difference to them.
-It can’t hurt to try things out and revisit in a week to see if the change helped or hurt.
+It might seem unnecessary to you, but it could make all the difference to them.
+Trying things out and revisiting in a week can’t hurt to see if the change helped.

 When Organizational Systems Don’t Work for Your Team

 We already mentioned it, but it bears repeating.
 You will notice when organizational systems aren’t working for your team.
 Steps get skipped, people get frustrated, and the flow of your day is disrupted.
 Without a simple, clearly defined protocol for maintaining your autoclave, regular testing could get skipped.
 You could go days running instruments in a sterilizer that doesn’t function properly, putting hundreds of your patients in danger.
 A single missed biohazard sticker could mean thousands in fines.
-Improper handling of patient records could get you hit with a HIPAA violation.
-You need your systems to work well every day to protect your practice, your patients, and your team!
+Mishandling patient records could result in a HIPAA violation.
+You need your systems to work well daily to protect your practice, patients, and team!
 But how will you know if your systems are not working?

 Dentist reading dental equipment screen.